MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/ccacheddatapathproperty-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bellek dosya RAM yerine diskte depolanır.
+Bellek dosyası diskte değil, RAM'de depolanır.

 ## <a name="see-also"></a>Ayrıca bkz.